 Grey bars represent time periods; black bars represent time points

-Figure 1 – Schematic representation of data collection time points and analysis periods

 The lookback period

-The lookback period represents a time window, lasting for n months, in which medications taken by a patient are considered to be of relevance to their status at a particular contiguous and subsequent time point (such as randomisation), and are thus counted as a drug exposure.
+The lookback period represents a time window, lasting for n months (or days), in which medications taken by a patient are considered to be of relevance to their status at a particular contiguous and subsequent time point (such as randomisation), and are thus counted as a drug exposure.
 The exposure can be identified by a prescription or dispensing record which is considered to provide enough drug to last until the time point of interest, or by a record of a drug with an expected duration of action that spans that time point (although most drugs have relatively short effects of a maximum of 1-2 days, some drug classes might have lasting effects of weeks to months, such as systemic steroids, immunomodulatory agents, and PCSK9 inhibitors).

 The lookback or exposure period does not have a standard definition, as this tends to be purpose and area specific.
-Two main approaches can be considered:7 1) an empirical or investigator-defined approach, in which an exposure period is defined based on clinical reasoning about usual patterns of prescription, or assumptions about the likely dosing – and therefore duration – of a prescription (see section 5.4), or 2) a data-driven approach that either uses a measure of “days of drug prescribed/dispensed”, if available, or aims to establish the likely duration of a prescription by taking into account the patterns of prescription and dispensing occurring in the real world and represented in the data – i.e. what is the average time period between each prescription or dispensing record for a particular drug or drug group.
+Two main approaches can be considered:7 1) an empirical or investigator-defined approach, in which an exposure period is defined based on clinical reasoning about usual patterns of prescription, or assumptions about the likely dosing – and therefore duration – of a prescription (see section 7.3), or 2) a data-driven approach that either uses a measure of “days of drug prescribed/dispensed”, if available, or aims to establish the likely duration of a prescription by taking into account the patterns of prescription and dispensing occurring in the real world and represented in the data – i.e. what is the average time period between each prescription or dispensing record for a particular drug or drug group.

-Although an empirical approach is commonly used in trials and pharmacoepidemiological research (particularly when information on days of drug provided is not available), the data-driven approach will be the preferred method in this study as it is more objective and agnostic.7 The lookback period (for each study) will be determined as part of the secondary outcomes (see section 2.3.7.2); the overall average interval (in days) between prescription/dispensing records for each study will be used as the basis to define the lookback period in the first instance.
+Although an empirical approach is commonly used in trials and pharmacoepidemiological research (particularly when information on days of drug provided is not available), the feasibility of using a data-driven approach will also be assessed in this study as it is more objective and agnostic.7 The lookback period (for each study) will be determined as part of the secondary outcomes (see section 4.3.3.2); the overall average interval (in days) between prescription/dispensing records for each study will be used as the basis to define the lookback period in the first instance.
 If important differences arise between drug groups, distinct definitions may be used.
-The impact of different lookback periods will also be explored (see section 5.1).
+The impact of different lookback periods will also be explored (see section 7.1).

-Besides the lookback period, additional time periods or time points may also be defined, such as the “run-in” period in ORION-4 (corresponding to the entire time period between the screening and the randomisation visit).

 For RECOVERY and AMALFI, time periods will be calculated using retrospective day counts starting from each patient’s date of randomisation (with records happening either before or after the period of interest being ignored).

-For ORION-4, since visits can occur within a time window (and the comparison of interest is between data recorded at a visit and a concomitant “matching” RCD record), peri-visit periods will be calculated using retrospective day counts starting from each patient’s visit (rather than strict time points of 3, 6, or 12 months).
+For ORION-4, since visits can occur within a time window (and the comparison of interest is between data recorded at a visit and a concomitant “matching” RCD record), pre-visit periods will be calculated using retrospective day counts starting from each patient’s visit (rather than strict time points).

 Definition of event dates